Preventing the Need for Emergency Dental Care in Pickering

 Immediate Steps to Take in a Dental Emergency

 Once you identify a dental emergency, acting swiftly is key.
-Here are some quick actions you can take to help minimize damage and manage pain until you see a dentist:
+Here are some quick actions you can take to help minimize damage and manage pain until you see a dentist: Learn more about contact our Pickering dental office.

 1. Rinse Your Mouth: Use warm water to clean the area gently.
 This helps remove debris and reduces the risk of infection.